dbwebb-se/mvc/example/symfony/README.md

 composer show
 ```

-Before you proceed, check the content below `vendor/` again.
+Before you proceed, check the content below `vendor/` again, it now contains a lot of directories with PHP packages.